JohndKim/Relevance-Aware-Algorithmic-Recourse/README.md

 Results demonstrate that our approach is comparable to well-known baselines while achieving greater efficiency, measured by shorter computation times and fewer iterations, and lower relative costs, indicated by more minor modifications required to achieve desired outcomes.

 ## Setup
 Note: only works on x86_64 versions of python.
-You can use conda on MacOS to mitigate this.
+User can use conda on MacOS to mitigate this.

 ```bash
 # required for IRonPy which generates the relevance functions